Alee14/windows8online/App API/README.txt

 How to ?
 ********
 - Make your app using the API
-- Send a note to ntim007 or/and to link6155 on deviantART
+- Send a pull request on the github repo

 Things you should do before submitting your app :
 *************************************************